ckopec-dev/ELearning/Projects.md

 # Completed Projects

 - A Network Analysis of Game of Thrones
+- A New Era of Data Analysis in Baseball
 - Exploring the Bitcoin Cryptocurrency Market
 - Exploring the Evolution of Linux
 - Exploring the Kaggle Data Science Survey